Lifting Accessories Manufacturers and User Responsibilities

 (a) a technical construction file including:

-• a design risk assessment to ISO 12100:2010 the risk assessment demonstrating the procedure followed, including:
+• a design risk assessment to ISO 12100:2010 the risk assessment demonstrates the procedure followed, including:

-o a list of the essential health and safety requirements which apply to the lifting accessory,
+o a list of the essential health and safety requirements that apply to the lifting accessory,

 o the description of the protective measures implemented to eliminate identified hazards or to reduce risks and, when appropriate, the indication of the residual risks associated with the lifting accessory,

 • a general description of the lifting accessory,